Article

 Stacked bar graph of female elephant seal numbers over a stacked area graph of five-year averages for 3 breeding colonies.
 The bars this season fall well short of the averages, driven by big declines at Drakes Beach.

 Female elephant seal counts this season compared to average female counts from 2021-2025 at the three Point Reyes National Seashore breeding colonies.
-The total number of cows on Point Reyes beaches is below the five-year average.
-The Drakes Beach colony has numbers below the five-year average.
-The Point Reyes Headlands has numbers above the five-year average.
+The total number of cows on Point Reyes beaches is above the five-year average.
+The Drakes Beach colony has numbers above the five-year average.
+The Point Reyes Headlands has numbers similar to the five-year average.

 Elephant Seal Pup Counts, Winter 2025-2026